-By most accounts, the La Sportiva TC Pro is the shoe to beat in the trad climbing world.
+By most accounts, the La Sportiva TC Pro is the shoe to beat in the world of trad climbing.
 La Sportiva bills it as “the ultimate technical, big wall, free climbing shoe,” which is a bold (though oddly specific) claim.
 The climber who bestowed his initials on these shoes famously used them to send the Dawn Wall.

 So do they live up to the hype?
 Many testers think so, although the TCs have also drawn their fair share of online ire.
 To settle the score, I put my pair of TC Pros through the wringer on as much terrain as I could manage.